Find Affordable College Courses

 1 Yearly Graduations

 The 10th most popular school in the country for computational science majors who are seeking their graduate certificate is University at Buffalo.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 1 people received their graduate certificate in computational science from University at Buffalo.
+During the most recent year for which we have data, 1 people received their graduate certificate in computational science from University at Buffalo.

 100% Women